In Alphabetical Order:

 Carrie Watkins works with yoga to encourage students to cultivate a deeper awareness of possibility through building strength and balance.
 She loves working with vinyasa flow sequences to deepen connection with the present moment through focus and breath.
 Carrie has completed several yoga teacher training programs including Sivanada Teacher Training in Kerala India and Ashtanga Vinyasa training with the Yoga Sanctuary in Toronto.
 Carrie holds faculty positions at the Pacific Rim College in the Yoga Therapy Program where she teaches anatomy, physiology and pathophysiology as well as nutrition courses with the Holistic Nutrition program.
 In addition to working with yoga, Dr Carrie is an experienced and licensed Naturopathic Physician offering holistic medicine in downtown Victoria.

 Crista Shillington loves yoga!
 She loves the peace and happiness that it brings her, and loves helping others to similarly discover the healing and empowering effects of yoga.
 She has found that yoga addresses all aspects of mental, emotional, physical, and spiritual well-being, and that acceptance and confidence on the mat reflect into daily life.
 Crista holds a B.A. in Psychology, and has taken additional training in Counseling and Social Work.
 She has been studying yoga for over a decade, and teaching yoga for 9 years.
 She has completed numerous Teacher Trainings: 5 Elements Vinyasa with Janet Stone, Vinyasa with Clara Roberts-Oss, Prenatal with Teresa Campbell, Foundation and Advanced Hatha Teacher Training, Silent Meditation, and Advanced Pranayama.
 She is Yoga Alliance certified RYT 500 and E-RYT 200, and has been a member of the Semperviva Yoga Teacher Training faculty.
 She loves to see students learn, sweat, de-stress, and have fun!
 She encourages students to be playful and open.
 Her classes are always creative, working toward peak poses, and include a theme in practice.
 She feels that yoga should be a balance between challenging oneself to grow and learn, and gently respecting one’s daily limits.
 She believes that every person has the ability to discover the wisdom and compassion of their own inner teacher.
-Come and play!

 Ida Manly started practicing in 1996 and completed her 250-hr teacher training at MokSana Yoga Centre in the summer of 2006.
-She completed her 500-hr teacher training at the Kripalu Center in 2008/2009 and completed the Anusara teacher training immersions in 2009/2010 with Darren Rhodes and Christina Sell.
+She completed her 500-hr teacher training at the Kripalu Center in 2008/2009 and completed the Anusara teacher training in 2009/2010 with Darren Rhodes and Christina Sell.
+She continues to study with Darren Rhodes, most recently becoming a certified yogahour® teacher in 2014.
 She is registered with Yoga Alliance as an E-RYT500.
 Her teaching is influenced by her Anusara training and includes careful attention to alignment in order to create a practice that is sustainable and injury-free for a lifetime.
 Along with this is a passion for the benefits of yoga that go beyond the physical with influences in this area from her teachers Sama Fabian and Swami Maheshananda Saraswati.
 Ida is owner and director of the studio.

 Jennifer Piercy, E-RYT500, invites students to explore patterns in the mindbody system from a place of curiosity and wonder.
 Creating a supportive atmosphere, her teaching encourages the student to connect with and express their concurrent uniqueness/oneness – through awareness, breath, movement, and stillness.
 Each class is infused with poetry, inspired readings, and the opportunity to welcome all aspects of one’s being.
 Jennifer began practicing Yoga in 2001 and found herself immediately fascinated by the interplay between ‘sthira’ (steadiness, effort) and ‘sukha’ (ease, softness) as they unfolded on her mat, and simultaneously her life ‘beyond the mat’.
 She was drawn to her first teacher training at Moksana in 2004.
 Since then she has been blessed to have undertaken advanced training with wonderful teachers such as Donna Farhi, Erich Schiffman, Richard Miller, Angela Farmer, and Sama Fabian.
 Jennifer is also a volunteer counsellor and finds the principles of Yoga naturally coalesce into her interest in transpersonal and eco-psychology.